“Araminth’s the priority!”

 “Nope, I am the engineer.
 They never make great captains,” Havelock commented.

 Vomarian shook his head.
-“They have to run the ship and last I checked you didn’t know how to tie a proper sailing knot.
+“They have to run the ship, and last I checked, you didn’t know how to tie a proper sailing knot.
 No, it’s you.
-I trust no one greater.”
+I trust no one more.”

 My‑re sighed, “Right, I guess that makes me captain.”

-Nodding, Vomarian Fae bellowed, “My-re is acting captain while I’m gone.
-I only want a skeletal crew to remain!
+Nodding, Vomarian bellowed, “My‑re is acting captain while I’m gone!
+I only require a skeleton crew to remain!
 Enough to keep her flying!
 The rest are with me and Westwind!
 Gather your weapons and armor!
-We’re on a wild hunt!”
+We’re on a Wyld hunt!”

 Captain?
-My-re scoffed to herself.
-She was at best a fake, an imposter, and didn’t want the responsibility to lead or command.
+My‑re scoffed to herself.
+She was, at best, a fake, an imposter, and didn’t desire the responsibility to lead or command.
 What did she understand about a flying ship?
-She didn’t know what she was doing and now she was tasked to lead a group of elves into a mad realm, on a mad dash, to find two mere dragons that didn’t want to be stopped or found.
+She didn’t know what she was doing.
+Now, Vomarian tasked her to lead a group of elves into a mad realm on a mad dash to find two mere dragons who didn’t aim to be stopped or found.
 How in the nine hells does anyone expect a positive outcome?
 She then noticed her hands slightly shaking at her side.
 She balled her fists to steady them.
 She breathed in deeply.